softwaresaved/automated_testing/README.md

 Linux, Unix and Windows adopt the convention that a exit status of zero means that a command exited OK and non-zero means that some problem arose.

 We can check that the exit status is zero.
-We can use a function provided by nose, `assert_equal`, which compares two values for equality, and, if they are not equal, records that the test has failed, along with an informative failure message.
+We can use a function provided by Python, `assert`, which tests some condition and if the condition does not hold then notes an error which pytest records as a test failure.
+We can use this to compare two values for equality, and, if they are not equal, records that the test has failed, along with an informative failure message:

 ```
 import subprocess
-from nose.tools import assert_equal

 def test_count_frequency():
   cmd = "count_frequency samples/events2013.dat freqs_events2013.dat"
   result = subprocess.call(cmd, shell=True)
-  assert_equal(0, result, "Unexpected exit status")
+  assert 0 == result, "Unexpected exit status"
 ```

 If a code always returns zero, due to the way it has been implemented, that's OK, as we will also do other checks.